About

-I’m a 29 year old poet from a small town in Pennsylvania.
-I am a poet, a woman, a lesbian, demisexual, fat, sober, and autistic.
+I’m a 31 year old poet from a small town in Pennsylvania.

-I consider my poetry to be queer-centric, feminist, woman-oriented, confessional, and unconventional.
 I started writing poems in elementary school for fun, and became more serious about it as I got older.
-The turning point in my experience as a writer were the two years I spent at Butler County Community College, where I got the opportunity to participate in Writer’s Club as well as take two poetry classes.
+I started writing poems about animals and characters I made up in my head.
+The turning point in my experience as a writer was the two years I spent at Butler County Community College, where I got the opportunity to participate in Writer’s Club as well as take poetry classes.
 In my lifetime, I’ve drafted over 2,000 poems.
 Each year, I participate in National Poetry Writing Month (NaPoWriMo) which challenges poets to write (at least) one poem per day every April.
-I also participate in the annual Poetry Marathon, where poets around the world stay up together for 24 hours, writing one poem per hour.
-I currently have two full-length poetry books available, Aurelia and Blake.
-I am working on submitting my poems for publication and will eventually put together a third and fourth collection.
+I also participate in other poetry events and challenges.
+I currently have two published poetry books, Aurelia and Blake.
+I am working on organizing and submitting my poems for publication before putting together a third collection.
+I am the recipient of the 2025 Maureen Seaton Poetry Prize.
+I have also been nominated for a Pushcart Prize and the Best of the Net.

-Some of my greatest inspirations are The Dresden Dolls, Augusten Burroughs’ Running with Scissors, Sylvia Plath’s entire collected works, the poetry of Anne Sexton and Emily Dickinson, Marni Ludwig’s Pinwheel, and other living poets such as Diane Seuss, Rachel McKibbens, Heather June Gibbons, and Emily Skaja.
+Some of my greatest inspirations are Sylvia Plath’s entire collected works, Augusten Burroughs’ Running with Scissors, the poetry of Anne Sexton and Emily Dickinson, Marni Ludwig’s Pinwheel, and other living poets such as Diane Seuss, Rachel McKibbens, Richard Siken, Caroline Bird, Heather June Gibbons, Brenda Shaughnessy, and Emily Skaja.
+I am also heavily inspired by pop culture, musical theater (Sweeney Todd!), The Dresden Dolls, and art communities.

-When I’m not writing or reading poetry, I can be found in Pittsburgh (especially at Blue Moon), performing at open mics, spending time with my friends, going to restaurants, watching television, making resin art, resting, or collaborating within the Amanda Palmer Patreon community (which is essential to me).
+When I’m not writing or reading poetry, I can be found in Pittsburgh (especially at Blue Moon), performing at open mics, spending time with my friends, going to restaurants, watching television, making art, baking, resting, or talking to strangers.

-You can contact me on Twitter and Instagram.
+You can connect with me on Twitter/X, Blue Sky, Instagram, and Threads.

 AXIOPOETICUS